Star Bandz

 Star Ana Flowers (born March 31, 2008), known professionally as Star Bandz, is an American rapper from Chicago.
 She gained widespread recognition after being featured on Sugarhill Ddot's single "My Baby", which went viral on TikTok.
 Her debut studio album Estrella was released in 2024.
-She later collaborated with the OY member drill rapper DD Osama and made a song with him.
+She later collaborated with drill rapper DD Osama.

 Career

 Bandz's first track, "No Hook", was released on May 31, 2022.
 Later that year, she released her debut extended play, Big Bandz, in August.
 On May 5, 2023, Bandz dropped the single "Too Many Options", followed by "Not A Diss" in July.
 In December, she released "Bigger Better Badder", which coincidentally fell on Christmas Day.
 The single "Act Like You Kno" was released on January 1, 2024.
 Bandz followed up with "Yea Yea" on March 31.
 In September, Bandz was featured on New York rapper Sugarhill Ddot's song "My Baby".
 On October 4, 2024, Bandz released a remix of "Yea Yea" featuring Veeze.
 In November, she dropped "How The Game Go" ahead of her debut mixtape Estrella, which was released on November 15, 2024.
 The deluxe edition of Estrella was later released on March 28, 2025.